The Importance of Firewalls in Network Security

 Stateful inspection firewalls offer a higher level of security compared to packet filtering firewalls.
 They can detect and block certain types of attacks by analyzing the state of connections.
 Stateful inspection also considers the context of network traffic, providing more accurate decisions on whether to allow or block packets.

-See also Steps to Take When Responding to a Network Security Breach
+See also Essential Steps for Building a Robust Network Security Strategy

 Disadvantages of using stateful inspection firewalls